ackman678/wholeBrainDX/wholeBrain_workflow.md

 	```

-* (2) Opened up the AVG-raw.tif image for each of the following in `calciumdx` and saved a dummy file with single region named 'field' encompassing whole field of view and a single manual dummy roi (so the file saves correctly) to save a 'dummyHemis.mat' file for each.
+* (2) Open up the AVG-raw.tif image for each of the following in `calciumdx` and saved a dummy file with single region named 'field' encompassing whole field of view and a single manual dummy roi (so the file saves correctly) to save a 'dummyHemis.mat' file for each.
 Be sure to know the spatial and temporal resolutions of your data before progressing with this step (region.spaceres and region.timeres).
 * (3) Make space-delimited filelist names 'files.txt' of the raw .tif movie filenames (1st column) and matching dummy filenames and save in same directory as your dummyHemis.mat files and the raw movie files.
 * (4) Bootup local copy of matlab and cd into the directory containing the files.
 Setup region file and add ImageJ roi coordinate outlines for the hemispheres.
 Do the following for each file independently, change fnms to the appropriate filenames.
 	* (4a) Make **dummyHemis.mat** files: